YungQuant/hsdb/bitmex_trader/readme.txt

 Run the program with

-./trade

-As of now, this program subscribes to some authenticated and data streams with the websocket and prints the output out.
-There is a lot of data we are working with because I queried it for all coins on there.
+./trader

+This program is able to run a websocket in parallel to a strategy script.
+Several authenticated and regular feeds have been added into the subscription list.
+Additionally there is a working rest api capable of placing and cancelling orders.